Emasoft/SelectFileCLI/DOCS_DEV/SEQUENTIAL_PIPELINE_COMPLETE.md

 ## What Was Accomplished

-The `SEQUENTIAL_PRECOMMIT_SETUP 2.md` document is now a complete, flawless, production-ready recipe for implementing bulletproof sequential execution in any project.
+The `SEQUENTIAL_PRECOMMIT_SETUP_v3.md` document is now a complete, flawless, production-ready recipe for implementing bulletproof sequential execution in any project.

 ### Key Improvements Made